-- A nurse or other trained health professional will give you or your child this medicine.
+- A nurse or other trained health professional will give you this medicine.
 This medicine is given as a shot under your skin or into a vein.

 - You may be taught how to give your medicine at home.
 Make sure you understand all instructions before giving yourself an injection.
 Do not use more medicine or use it more often than your doctor tells you to.

 - You will be shown the body areas where this shot can be given.
 Use a different body area each time you give yourself a shot.
 Keep track of where you give each shot to make sure you rotate body areas.